tobiascr/data-structures/README.md

-data_structures.py is a Python module that contains various implementations of stacks, queues, linked lists and various trees.
+data_structures.py is a Python module that contains implementations of stacks, queues, linked lists and various trees.